ghoshs/voicebuilding/README.md

 ### Requirements
 - SoX
+- Praat (*optional, if yu want to modify the flac file, speech alignments or the TextGrid*)
 - Python 2.7 or higher
 - Gradle v4.6
+- Docker
+- HTK account

 ### Download items for speech synthesis:
 Inside the 2018-voicebuilding-group1-data folder download the audio file.